Jim is watching the Grey Cup right now. This is Canada’s version of the NFL’s Superbowl.

 Back to the food.
 Nachos, chicken wings, 7-Layer dips, pizza, chips, all the foods that make you grin…and reach for a Tums later on!
 I used to be able to eat all of the above (even in one sitting) with no repercussions.
 Not so anymore.
 In fact, all of those greasy, fried, carb-loaded, spicy foods don’t like me after a certain hour.
 So I may make all of them, if we have friends joining us for the eve, but I enjoy sparingly.
 This year is not one of those eves.
 Just the way things worked out, we were doing good to get home to watch the game.
 And we had a pretty decent lunch, so that even Jim said, “I’m not that hungry at all.”
 Well, we have to eat something, and I’m not going to start cooking him a meal at 7pm.
 If I’m sitting all relaxed on the couch under a blanket, the idea of getting back up to start cooking just isn’t appealing, no matter how much I love being in the kitchen.
 So this year, it was leftovers: the Cheesy Baked Meatballs from last night.

 This is a wonderfully rich meal, but in a good way.
 The fact that it says cheesy implies oozy, gooey cheese, which is always a good thing.
-My meatballs are the result of trying all sorts of recipes through the years, and stopping when I found the One.
+My meatballs are the result of trying all sorts of recipes through the years, and stopping when I created the One.
 Moist, just spicy enough, tender, and yet a lovely crust on the outside.
 The perfect meatball.
-These are made with a combination of extra lean beef (or bison), spicy Italian sausages, parmesan cheese, seasonings, homemade fresh breadcrumbs (more like crumbled bread) and milk.
+These are made with a combination of extra lean beef (or bison), spicy Italian sausages, parmesan cheese, seasonings, homemade fresh breadcrumbs (more like torn bread) and milk.
 They are super moist, oiled hands are a necessity to form them.
 They are not bland, but have a wonderful kick.
 As per the instructions below, why not make up a big batch and freeze some?
 You’ll thank me, I promise!